5l1v3r1/go-flandmark/README.md

 # TODO

+ * Do not pass Go pointers int oC
-Use some sort of asset->source utility to package the default cascade and model into the code itself.
+ * Use some sort of asset->source utility to package the default cascade and model into the code itself.